 Pollen forecasts are available on the weather map and provide people with vital information to help reduce the impact of pollen on their health.

-Different types of pollen are released throughout the year which can generate hayfever and other allergies.
-These symptoms can have a serious impact on the well-being of some people.
+Different types of pollen are released throughout the year which can generate hay fever and other allergies.
+Our pollen forecast can help you manage these symptoms providing pollen counts five days ahead.